Beyond Deepfake vs Real: Facial Deepfake Detection in the Open-Set Paradigm: Results

-The proposed method detects unknown samples by thresholding the model's softmax outputs, rejecting samples with low output scores.
-In essence, this approach identifies unknowns by recognizing the absence of features required to classify a test sample into any known class, rather than detecting novel features within the image.

-This means that when the model identifies a known facial forgery, it focuses on a single, strong discriminative feature.
-On the other hand, when the model encounters an unknown facial forgery, it relies on a broader set of weaker features.
-By visualizing the class activation maps, we can observe this behavior \cite{selvaraju2017grad}.
-For known facial forgeries, the class activations are more concentrated, whereas for unknown facial forgeries, the activations are more diffuse and spread out.

-\subsection{Cross-dataset performance and evaluation.}
+\subsection{Cross-dataset Performance and Evaluation.}

 Most existing research has relied on the FF++c23 dataset, which serves as a suitable benchmark.
 However, it is crucial to evaluate models against other datasets for rigorous benchmarking.
 A key challenge in cross-dataset evaluation is the domain shift, particularly concerning real images.
 Real images from different datasets (such as FF++c23, CelebDF, or StarGAN) may vary in terms of lighting, resolution, compression artifacts, and even subject demographics.
 These differences can result in models trained on FF++c23 generalizing poorly when tested on other datasets, especially for real image classification.
 Furthermore, many datasets include a mixture of forgery methods, which introduces a blend of known and unknown manipulation techniques, making it difficult to track and evaluate the model's performance across these varying methods.

-These two implications mean it is difficult to evaluate the model's capacity as an unknown deepfake /known deepfake detector for datasets aside from FF++c23.
-Thus we investigate its performance as a ``general deepfake detector".
+These two implications mean it is difficult to evaluate the model's capacity as an unknown/deepfake known deepfake detector for datasets aside from FF++c23.
+Thus, we investigate its performance as a ``general deepfake detector".
+The results, as shown in Table~\ref{tab:table1crossdataset}, based on the CelebDF dataset, indicate that our method remains competitive \cite{Celeb_DF_cvpr20}, outperforming methods such as Meso4~\cite{afchar2018mesonet}, FAW~\cite{38_paper}, and Face X-ray~\cite{li2020face}.